Frequently Asked Questions

 - How soon can an item be available to be shipped to UNHCR?

 If you donate through one of our country offices where donations are tax-deductible, please contact one of our national affiliates.
-If you need further assistance, get in touch with our Donor Care team at [email protected] Back to top
+If you need further assistance, please fill out our contact form.

-If you face a technical issue with your donation, please send an email to our Donor Care team ([email protected]).
+If you face a technical issue with your donation, please fill out our contact form.
 Most technical problems involving online donations can be identified and resolved if you let us know:

 1. The URL of the page you had difficulties with